jfdm/jfdm.github.io/content/_index.md

 Secure and Safe.

 If you are interested in student projects or research studies when I am in post at Strathclyde then [please read this](page/studying).
+If you are interested in working with me as a research associate then [please read this](page/working)

 In the mean time I am still a Research Associate at the [School of Computing](http://www.gla.ac.uk/schools/computing/), [University of Glasgow](http://www.gla.ac.uk)